YonatanBandel/Clothes-R-Us/README.md

 # An online web store, selling clothes

-BE is implemented using nodeJS, FE is implemented using React - which I learnt especially for this project.
+BE is implemented using nodeJS, FE is implemented using React.

 The DB (both for the username&password pairs and for the transactions) is implemented using a JSON file for simplicity.